What is a septic system and how does it work?

 - Media filters

 Wastewater passes through a filter that traps and removes contaminants.
 Traditional filtering media include sand or synthetic materials like foam, fabric, or textile.
-Coconut husk fragments are the most sustainable choice, which is why we use them in our Ecoflo biofilter.
+Coconut husk fragments are the most sustainable choice, which is why we use them in our Ecoflo septic systems.

 - Aerobic treatment units (ATUs)